-I have to start with Nicholas’ favourite meal – pasta in a tomato sauce.
+I have to start my blog with Nicholas’ favourite meal – pasta in a tomato sauce.
 He eats it a lot for lunch and I think he’d happily eat it day after day after day.
 It never fails.
 It’s quick and easy and very versatile.
 You can use the tomato sauce with rice, cous cous, lentils, add vegetables, add meat.
 It’s one of the things I most like to have in the freezer because it can turn some mundane ingredients into something much more interesting.

 Although I use a little olive oil in Nicholas’ food now that he’s had his first birthday, when he started eating I wanted to feed him as naturally as possible and so avoided oil, salt and sugar.
 I started using my microwave a lot more to steam vegetables rather than boiling lots of the nutrients away in a saucepan.
 I worked out an easy way to cook onion in the microwave and I’ve continued using the method because I don’t have to stand over a pot stirring and making sure I don’t burn the pieces (I very rarely manage not to have some degree of ‘caramelisation’ while attempting to soften onions over the stove!).